Joshua Perkins: Atlanta Falcons

 After going undrafted in the 2016 NFL draft, Perkins signed with the Atlanta Falcons on May 5, 2016.
 He made his first start in Week 16 against their NFC South rival Carolina Panthers and caught his first career touchdown on a 26-yard pass from Matt Ryan.

 Perkins and the Falcons reached Super Bowl LI, where they faced the New England Patriots.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.

 On September 2, 2017, Perkins was waived by the Falcons and was signed to their practice squad the next day.
-He was placed on the practice squad/injured list on October 11, 2017.
-He was released on January 10, 2018.
+He was placed on the practice squad/injured list on October 11.
+Perkins was released by the Falcons on January 10, 2018.

 Philadelphia Eagles

 On January 15, 2018, Perkins signed a reserve/future contract with the Philadelphia Eagles.
-He played in nine games in 2018 before being placed on injured reserve on November 16, 2018.
+He played in nine games for the team before being placed on injured reserve on November 16.

 Perkins was waived during final roster cuts on August 31, 2019, but was re-signed to the team's practice squad the next day.
-He was promoted to the team's active roster on November 30, 2019.
+He was promoted to the team's active roster on November 30.
 On December 9, Perkins had five catches for 37 yards against the New York Giants, including a 13-yard catch in overtime.
-In week 17 of the 2019 season Perkins caught his first touchdown since 2016 after catching a 24 yard touchdown pass from quarterback Carson Wentz, the touchdown pass helped the Eagles win 34-17 over the Giants and capture the NFC East title while Perkins finished the game catching 4 passes for a touchdown, and 50 yards.
+In Week 17, Perkins caught his first touchdown since 2016 after catching a 24-yard pass from quarterback Carson Wentz; the touchdown pass helped the Eagles win 34–17 over the Giants and capture the NFC East title while Perkins finished the game with four receptions for a touchdown and 50 yards.

 On August 26, 2020, Perkins was placed on injured reserve.

 San Francisco 49ers

 On August 4, 2021, Perkins signed a one-year contract with the San Francisco 49ers.
-Perkins was released on August 17, 2021.
+Perkins was released by San Francisco on August 17.

 New York Jets

-On December 29, 2021, Perkins was signed to the New York Jets practice squad.
+On December 29, 2021, Perkins was signed to the New York Jets' practice squad.